onflow/docs/docs/guides/flow-app-quickstart.md

 It is that simple!

-## Mutating the Blockchain
+## Mutate the Blockchain

 Update the `HelloWorld` contract greeting.
 Notice that Greeting gets changed when the transaction gets processed.

 ![Update contract](./hello-world-update-contract.gif)

-In `components/Container.tsx` file, the `mutateGreeting` method `fcl.mutate` sends UpdateHelloWorld cadence which triggers a transaction that the user signs.
+In `components/Container.tsx` file, the `mutateGreeting` method `fcl.mutate` sends `UpdateHelloWorld` cadence which triggers a transaction that the user signs.

 ```javascript
  const mutateGreeting = async (event) => {